 - Have to wash your bra more frequently due to the bra being against your skin.

-- Bra fits better because your breasts aren't being constricted by the garment top.
+- Bra fits so so so so much better because your breasts aren't being constricted by the garment top.

 There's one exception to this rule.
 The Carinessa II don't have cups in them, but they have ruching on the sides of the chest, and the material is really stretchy, this prevents the breasts from being constricted.